 The Battle of Hollow Jimmy - Review

-The book I have just finished reading, and which I am reviewing in this post, is The Battle of Hollow Jimmy, written by Becky Black.
+The book I am reviewing in this post is The Battle of Hollow Jimmy, written by Becky Black.
 A quick look at her author website indicates that she has written an interesting selection of books, with sci-fi as only part of her prodigious output.
 It turns out she now produces m/m and f/f romance, and her science fiction was written years ago.
-I enjoyed The Battle of Hollow Jimmy and I hope she will again produce a few more sci-fi books, along with the other writing she does.
+I get that she's more interested in other genres now, but I enjoyed The Battle of Hollow Jimmy and I hope she will one day come back to producing a few more sci-fi books, along with the other writing she does.

 According to her bio page Becky Black is a UK author who started putting words down back in 2003 and hasn’t stopped since.
 She is a long time science fiction fan who likes stories about people who find themselves in the trickiest of no-win situations.
 She describes her writing as chasing her characters up trees and throwing rocks at them until they figure a way down.
 That’s exactly the kind of pulp writing style that I often enjoy, and it certainly works well in this book.